 A fascinating year is about to end.
-It is only another 2 days before 2016 starts.
+It is only another few days before 2019 starts.
 There are two things that you can do:

-It is important to know ‘What is so’ about your life at the end of 2015; and then, as a matter of your creation, ‘where will you be this time next year’ so that you can make an unassailable entry into 2016 and achieve your promises for the New Year.
+It might be useful to know ‘What is so’ about your life at the end of 2018; and then, as a matter of your creation, ‘where will you be this time next year’ so that you can make an powerful entry into 2019 and achieve your promises for the New Year.

 Just writing down my accomplishments in each of these areas gave me a great sense of achievement and a lot of power to declare audacious and bold goals for the New Year!

 I suggest you identify the important areas of your life and list out your achievements in each of your areas of care.

 2. What did you learn new in this year?